ibm-cloud-docs/watsonx-code-assistant/wca-upgrade-java.md

-[{{site.data.keyword.wca_short}}]{: tag-blue}
+[{{site.data.keyword.wca_short}}]{: tag-blue} [Standard plan]{: tag-purple}

-[Standard plan]{: tag-purple} To upgrade your Java code, you first build and analyze your application, and then fix any issues that are identified.
+To upgrade your Java code, you first build and analyze your application, and then fix any issues that are identified.
 Depending on the issues to fix, the ability to fix them can be automated, assisted, or self-directed.
 {: shortdesc}

 Before you begin, [set up your enterprise Java environment](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-cloud-setup-wca-java-env).
 {: #before-upgradej}

-When {{site.data.keyword.wca_short}} analyzes your application, it [excludes third-party packages from code analysis by default](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-wca-package-reference).
+When {{site.data.keyword.wca_short}} analyzes your application, it excludes some third-party packages from code analysis by default.
+For more information, see [Third-party packages that are excluded from application analysis](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-wca-package-reference).
-{:important: .important}
+{: important}

 ## Analyzing your application to upgrade the Java version
  {: #step-analyze}